BZoennchen/Pages/_posts/2026-06-28-why-systems-theory.md

 Perhaps it is time to renegotiate those boundaries.
 Not in order to leave computer science behind, but to extend it.
 Cybernetics and systems theory offer for this purpose a vocabulary that has matured over fifty years and remains largely unused and is largely unknown in the very discipline that emerged from it, and yet which might need it most urgently.

 Perhaps it is worth attempting to take a look inside---not to eliminate uncertainty or to build systems of total control but to acknowledge our own ignorance and limits of control.
+A cybernetics worthy of its noble philosophical heritage must not be reduced to the mere fine-tuning of a self-guided missile (control as error minimization against a fixed target), but must instead understand *control as self-control*---as the capacity to know one's own ignorance and to place one's own goals and norms up for discussion.
-In other words, to cultivate a *cybernetics* worthy of its philosophical heritage that maintains the knowledge of its own ignorance, rather than boasting of the mechanical reduction of complexity---a cybernetics that understands **control** in terms of **agency** and **autonomy** and the fine-tuning of doubt, not as a pretext for the *hubris of domination*.
+In other words, I believe we should cultivate a *cybernetics* worthy of its philosophical heritage that maintains the knowledge of its own ignorance, rather than boasting of the mechanical reduction of complexity---a cybernetics that understands **control** in terms of **agency** and **autonomy** and the fine-tuning of doubt, not as a pretext for the *hubris of domination*.

 ## References